Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Orc War Chief.md

 - !!int "11"
 - !!int "11"
 - !!int "16"
-"speed": "walk 30 ft."
+"speed": "30 ft."
 "saves":
-  "Wisdom": !!int "2"
+  "Wisdom": "+2"
-  "Strength": !!int "6"
+  "Strength": "+6"
-  "Constitution": !!int "6"
+  "Constitution": "+6"
 "skillsaves":
-  "Intimidation": !!int "5"
+  "Intimidation": "+5"
 "senses": "darkvision 60 ft., passive Perception 10" "languages": "Common, Orc"
 "cr": "4"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "As a bonus action, the orc can move up to its speed toward a hostile creature\
+- "desc": "As a bonus action, the orc can move up to its speed toward a hostile creature\
     \ that it can see."
   "name": "Aggressive"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The orc deals an extra 4 (dice: 1d8|avg (1d8)) damage when it hits\
+- "desc": "The orc deals an extra 4 (dice: 1d8|avg (1d8)) damage when it hits\
     \ with a weapon attack (included in the attacks)."
   "name": "Gruumsh's Fury"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The orc makes two attacks with its greataxe or its spear."
+- "desc": "The orc makes two attacks with its greataxe or its spear."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft., one target.\
     \ Hit: 15 (dice: 1d12 + 4|avg (1d12 + 4) plus dice: 1d8|avg (1d8)) slashing\
     \ damage."
   "name": "Greataxe"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee or Ranged Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft.\
+- "desc": "Melee or Ranged Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft.\
     \ or range 20/60 ft., one target.
 Hit: 12 (dice: 1d6 + 4|avg (1d6 + 4) plus\
     \ dice: 1d8|avg (1d8)) piercing damage, or 13 (dice: 2d8 + 4|avg (2d8 +\
     \ 4)) piercing damage if used with two hands to make a melee attack."
   "name": "Spear"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Each creature of the war chief's choice that is within 30 feet of it, can\
+- "desc": "Each creature of the war chief's choice that is within 30 feet of it, can\
     \ hear it, and not already affected by Battle Cry gain advantage on attack rolls\
     \ until the start of the war chief's next turn.
 The war chief can then make one\
     \ attack as a bonus action."